Hatch Chile Peppers: All About Them

 Located in the heart of the Rio Grande agricultural territory, Hatch, New Mexico, is often referred to as the Chili Capital of the World.

-Hatch chilies are a cultivar of the common New Mexico green chile developed at the Chile Institute at New Mexico State University in the 1920s.
+Hatch chilies grown today (in fact all New Mexican peppers) owe their genetic base from cultivars first developed at the Chile Institute at New Mexico State University in the 1920s.
 The annual Hatch Chile Festival occurs each Labor Day weekend and draws up to 30,000 people from around the world to the tiny town of less than 2,000 residents.

 History of the Hatch Chile Pepper